 Pop-up stores offer so many incredible benefits for brands: they’re a tool for generating a buzz, showcasing a collection, and experimenting with new markets, locations and products.
 And in 2018, they can be a force for social good too.

-This year has seen the rise of the pop-up with a cause: stores, exhibitions and experiences with social good at their heart.
-Whether it’s through a high-end spin on the high street charity shop or an immersive experience that spotlights a social issue, brands and charities are beginning to tap into the potential of pop-ups to promote a new type of social action.
+This year has seen the rise of the pop-up shop design with a cause: stores, exhibitions and experiences with social good at their heart.
+Whether it’s through a high-end spin on the high street charity shop or an immersive experience that spotlights a social issue, brands and charities are beginning to tap into the potential of pop-up shop design to promote a new type of social action.

 A new spin on shopping